Calieston/leap-client/README.md

 # leap-client
-leap client for albert - smart mirror
+A leap client for albert - smart mirror project.
+Detect gestures from leap motion controller and send socket messages to a node server.